Monkeytron/LiveTAS/README.md

 LiveTAS is a tool for the windows OS that allows you to easily record a series of human inputs, edit the saved file and then play back the edited file.
 While it is recording, it will log when a key was pressed, which key was pressed and how long it was held for.

+It saves the recorded inputs in a .txt file as an "Input Sequence" - each input is recorded with the time it was pressed at so that they can be played back in the same order.
+You can edit this .txt file to add new key presses, change when a key was pressed or how long it was held for, control where the mouse goes at a specific time, ect...

 ### Word of warning:
 As this program is intended to record every key press, **PLEASE** do not type in passwords or sensitive infomation into your computer while you are recording with this program.
 I would also recommend that you do not leave your computer unattended while you are playing out an input file.
 This program takes control of your keyboard and mouse, which could cause problems if you let it loose on your PC.